AmirAgassi/Moonshine/README.md

 Due to the fact gamers aren't playing video games 24/7, you can start mining automatically with your downtime (even while using your PC for other work/school!) and generate thousands of dollars per year.

-!!
-The more we mine, the more money we take away from huge-scale mining operations that eat GPUs from gamers!
+**The more we mine, the more money we take away from huge-scale mining operations that eat GPUs from gamers!
 And we make cash in the process!